dduyg/55/posts/alchemyofsouls.md

 summary: How fictional stories can help you learn new perspectives by turning it into a data-based web application.
 ---

+*<a href="https://www.imdb.com/title/tt20859920/" target="_blank" class="lined">Alchemy of Souls</a>* was my guilty pleasure this past months.
+The South Korean TV series is set in a fictional country where the fates of two people become intertwined due to the forbidden 'alchemy of souls', which allows souls to switch bodies, while also introducing various political conflicts alongside.
+As a data scientist, I have a habit of seeing everything as a potential dataset that can be expressed in numbers and strings.

   <div class="ui accordion">
     <div class="ui labeled icon post button title">
       <div class="ui icon"><i class="dropdown icon"></i></div>